 Buying Power

-Simon Lord investigates one of the biggest benefits that franchising can offer and talks to the experts about how it benefits franchisees
+We investigate one of the biggest advantages franchising has to offer and talk to the experts about how it benefits franchisees

-If you’re looking at buying a franchise, you’ll soon come across the phrase ‘buying power’.
-But what does it actually mean, how does it work and what advantages does it give you?
+But what does this term mean, how does it work and what advantages does it give you?

 Although franchises are made up of independently-owned businesses, the franchise group as a whole uses the same brand name, the same operating systems and, crucially, offers the same products or services.
 This means that the franchisor can negotiate volume discounts on supplies based on the needs of the whole group, rather than each individual franchisee having to do their own deals.